EpicArtz08999/HeightBorder/README.md

-# FunworldFirework
+# HeightBorder

-Small firework plugin for Funworld
+A small plugin for adding a height border to your world.